khalil5754/khalil5754.github.io/_posts/2022-10-12-your-new-blog-post.md

 >0.66904
 ```
-A Pearson correlation coefficient of 0.67 indicated a non-perfect relationship.
+A Pearson correlation coefficient of 0.67 indicates a non-perfect relationship.
 This is incorrect.

 To create a Spearman scatter plot in Python, it's a little more complicated than Pearson: